rayhog/aviator-jekyll-template/_documentation/tql1.04.md

         attribute of the software product node to get names of software products. <br>
    3. For queries that involve more than one node, identify any relationships that connect the nodes.<br>
    4. Note any conditions that you want to apply to filter the data.
+   5. Decide on any aliases that you need to add to nodes so you use them in with the `RETURN` clause.
-   5. Write your MATCH statement
+   6. Write your MATCH statement

-  To view a list of attributes for any node, you use the `MATCH (alias:NODE) RETURN alias` query with the TQL endpoint.
+  To view a list of attributes for any node, you use the `MATCH (alias:NODE) RETURN alias` query with the `/tql` endpoint.
   For example, `https://v6-1.technopedia.com/tql?q=MATCH (n:SOFTWARE_PRODUCT) RETURN n LIMIT 1`
   {: .warning}